 - Put on a show combining the biographies and the poems.

-- Paint portraits of the ghosts.
+- Students could paint portraits of the ghosts.

 - Discuss which themes are explored in the poems.
 (Click here for activity.)